nanihari/python_lst-tple/README.md

 # python_lst-tple
-# exercises on lists and tuples, tried to cover all the methods on lists and tuples
 ##Read me file will be having all the short cuts and theory about lists, tuples.
 ##when should we go for lists:
         If we want to represent a group of individual objects as a single entity where insertion order preserved and duplicates are allowed. lists is dynamic as on our requirement we can go for increasing and decreasing of the lists.